-- Test – UX research in this stage is concurrent with the product development, validating the design and iteratively testing features and improvements to find the optimal user experience
+- Test – UX research is concurrent with product development, validating the design and iteratively testing features and improvements to find the optimal user experience

-- Listen – UX research at this stage is focused on feedback about the product or brand in general, but this can also loop back into Discovery where active listening has helped identify new problems that need solving
+- Listen – UX research at this stage is focused on general feedback about the product or brand.
+However, this can also loop back into Discovery, where active listening has helped identify new problems that need solving.

 UX research is valuable at every stage of UX design, with the project and resources dictating how much research is involved at every stage.
-However, keep in mind that any UX research is better than no research at all, so don’t get hung up on missing a step along the way.
-To summarize
+However, remember that UX research is better than no research, so don’t get hung up on missing a step.
+To summarize,

 - Do research now